 I’ve heard several heartwarming tales about loyal pets, with the Scottish Greyfriars Bobby coming to mind.
 Do you have any anecdotes to tell from your region, or perhaps a story about your own family’s devoted companion?

 - Updating the Legend of Chippiannock Dog, an article in the Quad City Times, 14 September 2002.

 - The Strange Stone Dog in the Cemetery, an article in the Quad City Times, 5 March 1993.

 Where in the World?

-- As my parents have now relocated to Germany, their beloved, historic home is now for sale.
-If you know of anyone looking for a home with a plethora of wonderful stories, please feel free to check out the listing.
+- As my parents have now relocated to Germany, their beloved home is now for sale.
+If you know of anyone looking for a home with a plethora of wonderful stories, please feel free to get in touch.